bowman2001/perplexdoc/content/doc/basic/image/syntax/index.md

 series: [images]
 ---

-The CommonMark image syntax is short and simple and the theme generates a default layout.
-We need Hugo’s resource parameters to alter the layout of specific images and to add a caption etc.
+The CommonMark image syntax is short and simple and the theme generates a default layout for both kinds of images.
+To alter their appearance we need Hugo’s resource feature in the front-matter.
 {.p-first}
 <!--more-->